OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-25.md

 ## 2 Kings 25:29

 So Jehoiachin changed his prison clothes,
-and had his meals in the king’s presence regularly all the days of his life.
+and dined regularly in the king’s presence all the days of his life.

 ## 2 Kings 25:30

-And for his allowance, a regular allowance was given him by the king,
+And for his sustenance, a regular allowance was given to him by the king,
-a portion for each day, all the days of his life.
+a portion for each day, throughout his life.